mgimond/Spatial_pre2021/_book/01-intro.md

 #### ArcGIS

-A popular commercial GIS software is [**ArcGIS**](http://desktop.arcgis.com/en/) developed by ESRI ([ESRI](https://en.wikipedia.org/wiki/Esri), pronounced *ez-ree*),was once a small land-use consulting firm which did not start developing GIS software until the mid 1970s).
+A popular commercial GIS software is [**ArcGIS**](http://desktop.arcgis.com/en/) developed by ESRI ([ESRI](https://en.wikipedia.org/wiki/Esri), pronounced *ez-ree*),was once a small land-use consulting firm which did not start developing GIS software until the mid 1970s.
 The ArcGIS desktop environment encompasses a suite of applications which include ArcMap, ArcCatalog, ArcScene and ArcGlobe.
 ArcGIS comes in three different license levels (basic, standard and advanced) and can be purchased with additional *add-on* packages.
 As such, a single license can range from a few thousand dollars to well over ten thousand dollars.
 In addition to software licensing costs, ArcGIS is only available for Windows operating systems; so if your workplace is a Mac only environment, the purchase of a Windows PC would add to the expense.

 ### QGIS

 A very capable open source (free) GIS software is [**QGIS**](http://qgis.org).
 It encompasses most of the functionality included in ArcGIS.
 If you are looking for a GIS application for your Mac or Linux environment, QGIS is a wonderful choice given its multi-platform support.
 Built into the current versions of QGIS are functions from another open source software: **GRASS**.
 GRASS has been around since the 1980's and has many advanced GIS data manipulation functions however, its use is not as intuitive as that of QGIS or ArcGIS (hence the preferred QGIS alternative).

 ## What is Spatial Analysis?

-<aside>A **GIS** allows us to create, edit, visualize and manipulate spatial data, but **spatial analysis** provides us with the framework needed to "quantify"" the pattern and identify the process or processes that may have generated the observed pattern.</aside>

 A distinction is made in this course between GIS and spatial analysis.
 In the context of mainstream GIS software, the term *analysis*